ppone/docs/guides/sign-up-pages.md

    [![Sign Up Page](../img/sign-up-page.png)](../img/sign-up-page.png)

-### Adding Add-ons to Signup Pages
+### Selling addons on sign up pages
-You can provide an add on option for the customer to choose from on the Signup page.
-An add-on can be a one time charge or an additional subscription option.
+You can provide an add on option for the customer to choose from on the sign up page.
+An addon can be a one time charge or an additional subscription option.
 The subscription option must match the original subscription plan interval selected.

    [![Add Ons](../img/addons.png)](../img/addons.png)